 Your work system should drill into the details, focusing on every aspect of your marketing and brand operations.
-This includes refining your meeting schedules to be concise, building an effective remote on-boarding process, and implementing remote-work specific rules (such as daily reporting of tasks.)
+This includes refining your meeting schedules to be concise, using noise-canceling software so that the meetings are clear, building an effective remote on-boarding process, and implementing remote work specific rules (such as daily reporting of tasks.)
 This ensures that you have visibility of your team while they are held accountable without feeling overwhelmed.

 More importantly, you should automate tedious tasks now more than ever before.
 Being in a remote working environment, if employees are assigned mundane tasks they are less likely to complete them efficiently, which is a huge detriment for your business processes since they might be boring but are still necessary.

 In order to maximize your creative automation efforts, you should also look into using software made to address your brand teams unique needs.

 While this tip is aimed towards design and brand teams, the underlying idea holds true for each and every business vertical: invest in function-specific software as much as possible.

 If your business utilizes tools that have been created for a particular job role, it will be much more effective than an “all-in-one” tool which doesn’t go the extra mile to address your team members’ needs.
 Plus, if the tools are truly well made, they will have countless integrations with other function-specific platforms so that you can build your own customized framework to carry out business operations.